 4. Tips for Preparing Your Dog for Air Travel

-- Visit the Vet: Ensure your dog is healthy and up-to-date on vaccinations.
-Some airlines require a health certificate issued within 10 days of travel.
+Before your trip, take your dog to the veterinarian for a health check-up.
+Ensure your dog is in good health and up to date on vaccinations.
+Many airlines require a health certificate issued within 10 days of departure to confirm your pet is fit to fly.

-- Exercise Before the Flight: Take your dog for a long walk or play session to tire them out before traveling.
+Ensure your dog has a good amount of exercise before the flight.
+Take them for a long walk or play session to tire them out.

 5. Traveling with a Dog in Cargo

-For larger dogs that cannot travel in-cabin, cargo is often the only option.
+For larger dogs that cannot travel in the cabin, cargo is often the only option.
 Many airlines that allow dogs in cargo have specific safety measures in place:

 - Climate Control: Cargo holds for pets are temperature-controlled to ensure comfort.